 The setup was like this for the shot:

 I put a 10º Grid and a neutral density filter on the flash, which was still pretty bright.
-I used the grid to keep the light from going everywhere and lighting up too much in the scene.
+I used the grid to keep the light from spreading everywhere and lighting up the scene too much.

-Then I just had him turn and look at the camera for the first photo.
+Then I just had him turn to face the camera for the first photo.

 We heard sawing nearby, so we checked it out and saw if we could get another person in their work environment.
 Here is the first photo.